Sean12697/blog_v2/src/content/posts/2019-04-09-my-experience-with-static-ssr.md

 ### GitHub Repo Listing

-Using the `@octokit/rest` npm package, I can easily interact with the GitHub API without having to supply a token to retrieve a list of all my pubic GitHub repo, which using my templates and the `language` property, I can create lists of every repo corresponding to a particular programming language.
+Using the `@octokit/rest` npm package, I can easily interact with the GitHub API without having to supply a token to retrieve a list of all my pubic GitHub repo.
+Using my templates and the `language` property, I can create lists of every repo corresponding to a particular programming language.

 ### Minify

-Using npm's `minify` package, I wrote this simple function below that will overwrite an existing files content with a minified version, that being a version with all comments/spaces removed and generally made smaller.
+Using npm's `minify` package, I wrote this simple function below that will overwrite an existing file's content with a minified version, that being a version with all comments and spaces removed and generally made smaller.

 ```javascript
 function minifyFile(fileLocation) {